maverick-js/signals/README.md

 let callback;

 root(() => {
-  // This is now scoped to root. callback = scope(() => {
+  // The callback is now scoped to root. callback = scope(() => {
     // Context and error handling will work here.
   });